kiyoshisasano/agent-pld-metrics/README.md

 * Extend the `DriftDetector` template from `pld_runtime/detection/drift_detector.py`.
 * Emit PLD-compliant `drift_detected` events with `phase = "drift"` and `D*`-family codes.
 * Do **not** modify Level 1–3 semantics — they operate purely as Level-5 runtime components.

-The updated `quickstart/hello_pld_runtime.py` uses `SchemaComplianceDetector` to demonstrate a simple scenario:

-* Expected: payload must contain `"parking"`.
-* Actual: payload omits `"parking"`.
-* Result: a `drift_detected` event with metadata indicating the missing key.

-This provides a concrete code-level counterpart to the earlier **repair loop example**, making it easier to map JSON traces back to the runtime implementation.

 </details>